New to Sprout Social? Learn more about Brand Keywords and our entire social media monitoring solutions here.

 - Identify people who tweet to @SuperstarCoffee, Sprout Coffee Co.'s competitor, but also about "Sprout Coffee”.

 - Find common misspellings of the Sprout Coffee brand.

 "sprout coffe" OR "sprout cofee" OR "sprot coffee"

 - Monitor a recent campaign where audience members were encouraged to share a photo of a Sprout Coffee location.

 "sprout coffee" has:media

-Note: Brand Keywords should follow Twitter best practices for best results.
+Note: Brand Keywords should follow X best practices for best results.
 Searches can be limited due to complexity.
-If too many keywords and operators are combined in a single search, Twitter may not be able to provide results.
-If your search is not able to return any results, try adjusting your keyword/operator string to reduce complexity or specificity.
+If too many keywords and operators are combined in a single search, X may not provide results.
+If your search doesn't return any results, try adjusting your keyword/operator string to reduce complexity or specificity.